Robustness of Delta Hedging in a Jump-Diffusion Model: Robust pricing

 An assumption ensuring the Markovian structure of the robust price under the misspecified model is needed.
 To this end, we define the set of probability measures $\mathcal{A}$ leading to a Markov process $S_{m}^{x}$ as

-\begin{assumption} We assume that we can restrict ourselves to Markov processes in \eqref{eq:gen_C_def}, i.e., $C_{m}(t) = \esssup_{\mathbb{Q} \in \mathcal{M} \cap \mathcal{A}} \mathbb{E}_{\mathbb{Q}}\left[h(S_{m}^{t,x}(T))\ \big| \mathcal{F}_{t} \right].$ \end{assumption}
+\begin{assumption} We assume that we can restrict ourselves to Markov processes in \eqref{eq:gen_C_def}, i.e., $C_{m}(t) = \esssup_{\mathbb{Q} \in \mathcal{M} \cap \mathcal{U}} \mathbb{E}_{\mathbb{Q}}\left[h(S_{m}^{t,x}(T))\ \big| \mathcal{F}_{t} \right].$ \end{assumption}

-Assumption \ref{ass_markov_gen_C} is typically satisfied in examples because non-trivial prices usually give rise to a measure $\mathbb{Q}$ such that $S_{m}^{x}$ is Markov.
+Assumption \ref{ass_markov_gen_C} is typically satisfied in the examples above if the stock process is Markov under some benchmark model because in this case the set $H$ of Remark \ref{rem} has a deterministic boundary such that the supremum is attained in some $\mathbb{Q}$ maintaining an initial Markovian structure of $S_m$.
 Due to Assumption \ref{ass_markov_gen_C}, we can express the essential supremum in \eqref{eq:gen_C_def} as deterministic function of time and $S_{m}^{x}(t)$, i.e.,

 for $C_{m}:[0,T] \times \mathbb{R}_{+} \to \mathbb{R}.$ We deduce another corollary from Theorem \ref{thm_convex}. \begin{corollary} Suppose the conditions of Theorem \ref{thm_convex} and Assumption \ref{ass_markov_gen_C} are satisfied.
 Then the function $C_{m}$ is convex and has bounded one-sided derivatives in the second variable. \end{corollary}